inrae/jupyterhub-vm/README.md

    The default IP and the default data path (shared data) are those defined in the build.sh script.
    * To specify another IP, use the _-i_ option.
 VirtualBox will create the corresponding Ethernet adapters.
 You need to specify _-i dhcp_ if the VM is to be run on the cloud.
    * To specify another data folder, use the _-d_ option.
 You need to specify _-d none_ if the VM is to be run on the cloud.
-In the latter case,  you can be put files (data, scripts) under the _ansible/roles/jupyterhub/files/share_ folder so that they are included in the shared folder within the VM and accessible in the 'shared_data' folder in jupyter notebooks.
+In the latter case,  you can put files (data, scripts) under the _ansible/roles/jupyterhub/files/share_ folder so that they are included in the shared folder within the VM and accessible in the 'shared_data' folder in jupyter notebooks.
 This folder can also be replaced by a symbolic link pointing to another folder containing the data and/or scripts to be shared.

 3. Export the VM
 ```